-During the onsite visit, the HCD representative reviews files for compliance with applicable federal and program requirements.
+During the onsite visit, HCD representative reviews files for compliance with applicable federal and program requirements.
 This review is similar to the desk monitoring process.
-To prepare for onsite visits, the HCD monitor uses information contained within Grants Network, the Standard Agreement, and the Program Application.
-Documents for review may include items such as employee timecards, financial statements, Project file documents, draw requests, and policies and procedures provided by the Subrecipient.

-Typically, on-site monitoring is reserved for medium-high to high-risk subrecipients.
-This group of subrecipients present the greatest risk to HCD's compliance with HUD's grant requirements.
-On-site monitoring is intended to be a more comprehensive assessment of the Subrecipients'

-management of the MIT program in compliance with applicable Federal, state and local regulations and requirements.
-On-site monitoring is performed at the Subrecipient's location and is more formal than a desk monitoring.
+To prepare for onsite visits, the HCD monitor uses information contained within Grants Network, the Standard Agreement, and Program Application.
+These may include items such as employee timecards, financial statements, Project file documents, draw requests, and policies and procedures provided by the Subrecipient.
+Typically, onsite monitoring is reserved for medium-high- to high-risk Subrecipients.
+This group of Subrecipients present the greatest risk to HCD's compliance with HUD's grant requirements.
+Onsite monitoring is intended to be a more comprehensive assessment of the Subrecipients' management of the MIT program in compliance with applicable federal, state and local regulations and requirements.
+This level of monitoring is performed at the Subrecipient's location and is more formal than a desk monitoring.

 Generally, HCD does not monitor a Subrecipient's Contractor.
-Rather, HCD monitors the Subrecipient's monitoring of the Contractor since monitoring the contractors is the responsibility of the Subrecipient.
+Rather, HCD monitors the Subrecipient's monitoring of the Contractor since monitoring the Contractors is the responsibility of the Subrecipient.
 However, if HCD determines that a Subrecipient has not performed adequate monitoring of its Subrecipients or Contractors, HCD may directly monitor the Subrecipient or Contractor to confirm that applicable regulatory compliance is being provided.
-When necessary, the HCD representative arranges onsite Project inspections with the Subrecipient and its contractors to confirm eligible CDBG-MIT activities are being conducted, eligible costs are being charged and that the required national objective is being met.
+When necessary, the HCD representative arranges onsite Project inspections with the Subrecipient and its Contractors to confirm eligible CDBG-MIT activities are being conducted, eligible costs are being charged and that the required national objective is being met.

-3.10.2.
-Subrecipient Monitoring Responsibilities
+4.6.2 Subrecipient Monitoring Responsibilities

-HCD requires the Subrecipients to develop their own monitoring plan for their Projects and contractors that complete construction on CDBG-MIT funded Projects.
+HCD requires the Subrecipients to develop their own monitoring plan for their Projects and Contractors that complete construction on CDBG-MIT funded Projects.
 Therefore, Subrecipients are responsible for carrying out their Projects to meet these compliance requirements.
-HCD monitoring plan is available on the HCD website and provides guidance to the Subrecipient to develop their own monitoring plan.
+HCD monitoring plan is available for guidance to the Subrecipient to develop their own monitoring plan.